Quasi-Oracle Estimation of Heterogeneous Treatment Effects: A Quasi-Oracle Error Bound

-Furthermore, for any $1 \leq c \leq C$, we also have \footnote{See Corollary 2.7 in \citet{mendelson2010regularization} for details.
-They consider the case where $C = \infty$; here, instead, we only take $C$ to be large enough for our argument (see the proof for details).}
+Note that \citet{mendelson2010regularization} considers the case where $C = \infty$; here, instead, we only take $C$ to be large enough for our argument; see the proof for details.
+Finally, noting the scaling of $\rho_n(c)$ in \eqref{eq:MNrho} and the approximation error bound